rsyslog/rsyslog-doc/source/whitepapers/queues_analogy.rst

 Now let's look at the action queues: here, the active part, the producer, is the Parser and Filter Engine.
 The passive part is the Action Processor.
-The later does any processing that is necessary to call the output plugin, in particular it processes the template to create the plugin calling parameters (either a string or vector of arguments).
+The latter does any processing that is necessary to call the output plugin, in particular it processes the template to create the plugin calling parameters (either a string or vector of arguments).
 From the action queue's point of view, Action Processor and